Natural Gas Fueling Infrastructure Development

 Compressed natural gas (CNG) and liquefied natural gas (LNG) stations vary considerably.
 CNG stations require more equipment and configuration, while LNG stations require less equipment, but more safety precautions during fueling.

-There are three options for LNG fueling: mobile, containerized, and customized large stations.
+There are three options for LNG fueling: mobile, containerized, and permanent large stations.
 In mobile fueling, LNG is delivered by a tanker truck that has on-board metering and dispensing equipment.
 A starter station, or containerized station, includes a storage tank, dispensing equipment, metering and required containment.
-A custom station has greater storage capacity and is tailored to meet fleets' needs.
+A permanent station has greater storage capacity and is tailored to meet fleets' needs.

 Cost of Installation